While there are many elements to the MBA application, there is one that candidates often underestimate: volunteer experience.

 Separates strong applicants

 The majority of candidates who apply to top schools are admissible, they have good work experience and strong academic numbers.
 Oftentimes it is what they do during their volunteer experiences and extra-curricular activities that help separate strong applicants.
 If you feel this aspect of your candidacy is relatively weak, then increase your involvement now.
 While it is never too late, you should also recognize that the adcom will be skeptical of a candidate who has no tradition for volunteering, but starts 6 months before the application is due.
 Remember that it is important that your volunteer work appears to be genuine.

-Provides content for essays
+Volunteer experience provides content for MBA essays

 Lastly, applicants will have a much easier time writing their application essays if they have a variety of experiences from which to draw.
 While applicants can certainly respond to most essay prompts by reflecting on their professional experiences, relying exclusively on one’s work is a mistake.
 With each essay, the applicant should aim to share a different side of him or herself—submitting five essays about electrical engineering or investment banking is not the most effective way to do this.

 We hope that this sheds some light on the opportunities and value that activities outside of work provide with respect to one’s b-school candidacy and applications.
+Now, get to volunteering!